MarlinFirmware/Configurations/config/examples/Creality/Ender-3 V2/README.md

     Appears to emulate the DWIN protocol but without an unknown subset of features that make it currently crash with custom firmware.

-    TJC tools are readily available, but there are currently no custom display firmwares for this unit.
+    TJC tools are readily available.
 More research is required, but it appears custom firmware should be possible.

 ## **Display compatibility**